anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Privacy Considerations

+In general, the security considerations of {{RFC8995}} apply for BRSKI-PRM also.
+Further privacy aspects need to be considered for:

+* the introduction of the additional component registrar-agent
+* no transport layer security between registrar-agent and pledge

-The credential used by the registrar-agent to sign the data for the pledge in case of the pledge-initiator-mode should not contain personal information.
+The credential used by the registrar-agent to sign the data for the pledge should not contain any personal information.
-Therefore, it is recommended to use an LDevID certificate associated with the device instead of a potential service technician operating the device, to avoid revealing this information to the MASA.
+Therefore, it is recommended to use an LDevID certificate associated with the device instead of an LDevID certificate associated with a potential service technician operating the device.
+This avoids revealing personal information to Registrar and MASA.

+The communication between the pledge and the registrar-agent is performed over plain HTTP.
+Therefore, it is subject to disclosure by a Dolev-Yao attacker (a "oppressive observer"){{onpath}}.
+Depending on the requests and responses, the following information is disclosed.

+* Pledge product-serial-number is contained in the trigger message for the PVR and in all responses from the pledge.
+  This information reveals the identity of the devices being bootstrapped and allows deduction of products an operator is using in his environment.
+  As the communication between the pledge and the registrar-agent may be realized over wireless link, this information could be easily be eavesdropped, if the wireless interface does not apply security measures.
+* Timestamp data could reveal the activation time of the device.
+* Status data of the device could reveal information about the current state of the device in the domain network.

 # Security Considerations {#sec_cons}

+In general, the security considerations of {{RFC8995}} apply for BRSKI-PRM also.
+Further security aspects need to be considered for:

+* the introduction of the additional component registrar-agent
+* the reversal of the pledge communication direction (push mode, compared to BRSKI)
+* no transport layer security between registrar-agent and pledge

+TODO: other threads?

-## Exhaustion Attack on Pledge
+## Denial of Service (DoS) Attack on Pledge

-Exhaustion attack on pledge based on DoS attack (connection establishment, etc.)
+Disrupting the pledge behaviour by a DoS attack may prevent the bootstrapping of the pledge to a new domain.

+TODO:
+- DoS attack with faked registrar-agent may block the bootstrapping of the pledge due to state creation on the pledge (only vouchered).
+Mitigation may be that the pledge does not create a state if the bootstrapping is not finished after certain time.

-## Misuse of acquired Voucher and Enrollment objects by Registrar-Agent
+## Misuse of acquired PVR and PER by Registrar-Agent

-A Registrar-agent that uses acquired voucher and enrollment objects for domain-A in domain-B can be avoided by the PVR processing on the domain registrar side.
+A registrar-agent that uses formerly acquired PVR and PER for domain-A in domain-B can be detected by the domain registrar while PVR processing.
-This requires the domain registrar to verify the "proximity-registrar-cert" field in the PVR against his own LDevID(Reg).
+This requires the domain registrar to verify the "proximity-registrar-cert" field in the PVR matches its own LDevID(Reg) certificate.
-In addition, the domain registrar has to verify the association of the pledge to his domain based on the product-serial-number contained in the PVR and in the pledge IDevID certificate.
+In addition, the domain registrar has to verify the association of the pledge to its domain based on the product-serial-number contained in the PVR and in the IDevID certificate of the pledge.
-Moreover, the registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests, based on the LDevID(RegAgt) certificate information contained in the PVR.
+Moreover, the domain registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the LDevID(RegAgt) certificate data contained in the PVR.

-Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations (section 11.4).
+Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{RFC8995}} (section 11.4).

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns on opportunities to misuse the registrar-agent with a valid LDevID(RegAgt), may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
+Concerns on misusage of an registrar-agent with a valid LDevID(RegAgt), may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
 The LDevID(RegAgt) certificate may be acquired by a prior BRSKI run for the registrar-agent, if an IDevID is available on registrar-agent.
-Alternatively, the LDevID may be acquired by a service technician from the domain PKI system.
+Alternatively, the LDevID may be acquired by a service technician from the domain PKI system in an authenticated way.

 In addition it is required that the LDevID(RegAgt) certificate is valid for the complete bootstrapping phase.
-This avoids a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rouge pledge.
+This avoids a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rouge pledge at a later point in time.
 As "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
-Furthermore the registrar also verifies the LDevID(RegAgt) certificate used in the TLS handshake.
-If both certificates are successfully verified, the registrar-agents signature can be considered as valid.
+Furthermore the registrar also verifies the LDevID(RegAgt) certificate used in the TLS handshake with the registrar-agent.
+If both certificates are verified successfully, the registrar-agents signature can be considered as valid.

+## Misuse of mDNS to obtain list of pledges {#sec_cons_mDNS}

+To discover a specific pledge a registrar-agent may request the service name in combination with the product-serial-number of a specific pledge.
+If the registrar-agent performs DNS-based Service Discovery without a specific product-serial-number, all IP addresses of pledges in the domain will be returned.

 ## YANG Module Security Considerations

 The enhanced voucher-request described in section {{voucher-request-prm-yang}} is bases on {{RFC8995}}, but uses a different encoding based on {{I-D.ietf-anima-jws-voucher}}.
-Therefore similar considerations as described in Section 11.7 (Security Considerations) of {{RFC8995}} apply.
+Therefore similar considerations as described in {{RFC8995}} section 11.7 (Security Considerations) apply.
 The YANG module specified in this document defines the schema for data that is subsequently encapsulated by a JOSE signed-data Content-type as described in {{I-D.ietf-anima-jws-voucher}}.
 As such, all of the YANG-modeled data is protected against modification.
 The use of YANG to define data structures via the "yang-data" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
-For this reason these guidelines do not follow the template described by Section 3.7 of {{RFC8407}}.
+For this reason these guidelines do not follow the template described by {{RFC8407}} section 3.7 (Security Considerations Section
+).

 # Acknowledgments